 Europe 395: Division of the Roman Empire

-Political map of Europe & the Mediterranean on 17 Jan 395 (Theodosian Dynasty: Division of the Roman Empire), showing the following events: Death of Arbogast; Hunnic cross-Danube raid; Division of the Roman Empire; Reign of Honorius; Reign of Arcadius.
+Political map of Europe & the Mediterranean on 17 Jan 395 (Theodosian Dynasty: Divided Empire: Division of the Roman Empire), showing the following events: Death of Arbogast; Hunnic cross-Danube raid; Division of the Roman Empire; Reign of Honorius; Reign of Arcadius.

 On 17 January 395, shortly after reuniting the Roman Empire by defeating Arbogast, Theodosius I died.
 The empire fell to his two sons Arcadius and Honorius, but as they were still young, real power resided in the hands of their guardians, the Eastern prefect Rufinus and the Western general Stilicho.
 This effectively split the empire into two halves, even though officially unity would continue.